arjunzudu/livekitagent/README.markdown

   ```
 - **RAG Parameters**: Adjust `similarity_top_k` in the `as_retriever()` call to balance retrieval speed and accuracy.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.